BANGOR, ME — December 15, 2020

 He is just one example of the quiet mental health crisis.
 An example of how the pandemic is not only killing those infected with it.
 It is killing people with mental illness at a rate faster and higher than ever before.

-You could take his example, or my personal experience (which would resound with so many others like me), and open your eyes, show a little compassion, some empathy, some understanding, and certainly a lot less fucking judgement and criticism.
+You could take his example, or my personal experience (which would resound with so many others like me), and open your eyes, show a little compassion, some empathy, some understanding, and certainly a lot less judgment and criticism.

 Or you can just pretend it’s invisible.
 Get the blanket for the elephant.
 The brick and mortar.